-FujiFilm FinePix F200EXR review
+FujiFilm FinePix F200EXR full review

 The FujiFilm FinePix F200EXR is a 12Mp compact camera equipped with the company's new Super CCD EXR chipset.
 The plus-sized sensor has some very interesting tricks up its sleeve, including the ability to reduce noise by grouping pixels together, and a D-range Priority mode that captures the same image twice and then merges the results for improved dynamic range.
 What's more, all you have to do is press the shutter release button and the FinePix F200EXR will do the rest.